gkahvecioglu/CAISO-Scraper/README.md

 # CAISO-Scraper
-CAISO Scraper can handle downloading and parsing large price datasets from CAISO Web Interface automatically
+CAISO Scraper is developed to automatically download and parse large price datasets from CAISO Web Interface.